This delicious Chicken Scallopini is served over simple Parmesan noodles with a luscious sauce and is ready to serve in 30 minutes!

 - If chicken pieces are large, cut them into smaller serving-size pieces.

-- Heat 1 tablespoon each of the butter and oil in a large, heavy skillet over medium-high heat.
-Add chicken and cook about 4 minutes each side, until golden brown and no longer pink inside.
-Season each side of the chicken with seasoning salt and pepper to taste while cooking.
+Heat 1 tablespoon each of the butter and oil in a large, heavy skillet over medium-high heat.
+Add as many pieces of chicken as can comfortably fit in the skillet without overcrowding.
+Cook for 3 to 4 minutes on each side, until golden brown and no longer pink inside, seasoning each side of the chicken with all-purpose seasoning and pepper to taste as it cooks.
 Transfer chicken to a platter or large rimmed serving dish and cover with foil to keep warm.
-Repeat with remaining butter, oil, and chicken.
+Repeat with remaining butter, oil, chicken and seasoning.

 - Toss prepared pasta with a little olive oil and sprinkle with Parmesan cheese.
 Serve chicken over prepared pasta with sauce drizzled over the top.